About Polaris

 Polaris Group is a multinational biotechnology company focused on developing novel anti-cancer therapies.

-Our lead drug candidate, Pegargiminase (ADI‑PEG 20), is a biologic in late-stage clinical development for a wide range of cancers, including hepatocellular carcinoma, mesothelioma, pancreatic cancer, non-small cell lung cancer, melanoma, acute myeloid leukemia and others.
+Our lead drug candidate, Pegargiminase (ADI‑PEG 20), is a biologic in late-stage clinical development for a wide range of cancers, including mesothelioma, soft Tissue sarcoma, glioblastoma (GBM), hepatic cellular carcinoma (HCC), acute myeloid leukemia (AML), nonalcoholic steatohepatitis (NASH) and others.

 Polaris Group is involved in every stage of the drug development process.
 Our family of companies harnesses structure-based drug design technology to create novel oncology therapies, conducts clinical studies at top-tier cancer centers worldwide and operates CGMP production facilities in Northern California and China.